1. Q. What is IDOC?

 5. Q. What should I do if I did not receive an email notification from IDOC but this requirement is listed on my financial aid requirements on Banner Self Service?

-A. The IDOC email notification will be sent to your Brown email account in mid February.
-If you do not receive an email notification from IDOC please write to us at email@example.com and we will provide you with instructions.
+A. The IDOC email notification will be sent starting in mid February to your Brown email account OR for incoming applicants, to the email listed on your CSS Profile application.
+If you do not receive an email notification from IDOC please write to us at firstname.lastname@example.org and we will provide you with instructions.

 6. Q. Do I need an IDOC cover sheet to submit my application information?